Security

 7. Encrypt your sensitive data

-Even with the best internet security, hackers can still gain access to your device.
+Even with the best internet security, hackers can still access your device.
 That is when disk encryption becomes useful.
 By encrypting all your sensitive information on your device, hackers will not be able to compromise your data, even when they are monitoring your connections.

 Most devices come with inbuilt encryption features, but you can also invest in one from your app store.